Walt Disney Treasures: Overview

+Leonard Maltin would appear frequently before a feature, describing its cultural significance or an interesting aspect of its origin.
+For the "From the Vault" section, he would detail problematic aspects of the content.
+He makes sure to emphasize that this content was made during a time when things now considered offensive and unacceptable were considered normal and expected.
+This content was wrong then and is still wrong today, but Maltin believes having it be freely available with proper context provided would help us learn from our past, as to pretend the content never existed is the same as saying the past never happened.

-Each title has been packaged in a numbered tin case.
+Each set has been packaged in a numbered tin case.
 The first two waves featured numbers stamped into each case, while subsequent waves contained certificates of authenticity marking their numbers.
 The first three waves were bound in a cardboard sleeve displaying the reproduced signatures of Maltin and Roy E. Disney.
 In 2003, a Costco-exclusive boxed set called The Ultimate Disney Treasure Chest presented the first two waves of the series without the tin canisters; later, in 2009, the D23 released the Walt Disney Treasures Premium Collection, a limited-edition near-complete collection of all the releases in the series, with the exceptions of the Elfego Baca and The Swamp Fox: Legendary Heroes set and the two Wave Nine releases.

 Dick Cook used his position of power and influence within The Walt Disney Company to help Maltin negotiate with the Disney lawyers about releasing much of this vintage material, including controversial shorts like Der Fuehrer's Face and Mickey's Mellerdrammer.
 According to Maltin, the executives had initially rejected his idea to release the Zorro television series, since their previous attempts at releasing Season-by-Season sets of their television shows were financially unsuccessful.
 However after Maltin phoned Cook about the situation, Cook ordered the executives to restore and release the entire series.

 In 2009, the Walt Disney Treasures series came to an end when Dick Cook left the Disney company, and the new management of Walt Disney Home Entertainment was uninterested in continuing the series.
 As Maltin recalled: "Of all the projects I've worked on, the Walt Disney Treasures has cut the widest swath.
 People love those DVDs, and over a decade since their demise people continue to ask me if they will ever be released on Blu-ray.
 The apparent answer is 'no', because there is no-one to champion them within the Disney company...
 If I had my druthers I would've continued producing and hosting Walt Disney Treasures but as it stands I'm proud of what we accomplished over nine years."